jonathanmv/self-run-blogs/healthy-home-office/writer.md

 - Titles don't include ":".
 If a title includes ":", it's removed.
 - Each paragraph is a line in the markdown file.
 - Paragraphs are not lists.
 If a paragraph is a list, it's converted to a paragraph.
+- The most relevant sentence in a paragraph is the first sentence.
+- The most important words of the most relevant sentence is marked as bold.
 - The conclusion is a level 2 header
 - The conclusion is the last section